durbinite/itcrowd/README.md

 ###SFTP - Check###
-Simple script to run and check a sftp connection; uses pysftp hostname port username/password cnd onnect_timeout
+Simple script to run and check a sftp connection; uses pysftp

+hostname port username/password and onnect_timeout